TheSilvered/nest/docs/c_api/c_api-str.md

 **Description:**

-Creates a new string by making a string representation of an existing one that replaces any special characters such as \\n and \\t with their code representation.
+Creates a new string by making a string representation of an existing one that replaces any special characters such as newlines and tabs with their code representation.

-src remains untouched even if the function fails.
+`src` remains untouched even if the function fails.

 **Parameters:**

-- `src`: the string to copy
+- `src`: the string to make the representation of

 **Returns:**

-The copied string on success and NULL on failure.
+The copied string on success and `NULL` on failure.
 The error is set.

 ---